MinchinWeb/openttd-metalibrary/ReadMe.txt

-            - Given a StartTile and a TowardsTile, will given the tile immediately next(Manhattan Distance == 1) to StartTile that is closests to TowardsTile
+            - Given a StartTile and a TowardsTile, will given the tile immediately next(Manhattan Distance == 1) to StartTile that is closests to TowardsTile .GetOpenTTDRevision()
+		    - Returns the revision number of the current build of OpenTTD

     Industry.GetIndustryID(Tile)
             - AIIndustty.GetIndustryID( AIIndustry.GetLocation(IndustryID) )
                 sometimes fails because GetLocation() returns the northmost